-If you have kids involved in sports of any kind, you surely spend a lot of your time on the sidelines of the field, the court, or the track.
+If you have kids involved in sports of any kind, you sure spend a lot of your time on the sidelines of the field, the court, or the track.
 There is always the hum of excitement stirring among the participant’s parents as they anxiously watch the game play out.
-I’ve had a lot of experience on the sidelines, with my son being in soccer for the last 6 years and recently adding football to the sports scene as well.
+I’ve had a lot of experience on the sidelines, with my son being in soccer for the last 6 years and recently adding football and baseball to the sports scene as well.

 We spend much of our time on the field.